StevenChen16/medical_image_viewer/README.md

     -   Zoom in/out with `Ctrl + Mouse Wheel`.
     -   Pan the view by right-clicking and dragging.
 -   **Adjustable Overlay Transparency**: Fine-tune the alpha value of the label overlay for optimal clarity.
 -   **Volume Saving**: Export the image, label, or blended overlay in NIfTI or MetaImage formats.
+Use `Ctrl+Shift+S` to open the save menu quickly.
 -   **Screenshot**: Save the current view as a PNG image.
 -   **Bilingual Interface**: Supports both English and Chinese in the "About" dialog.
 -   **Command-line Interface**: Load images and labels directly from the command line for faster workflow.